real-token/reg-ccip-core/docs/ccip.md

 ### 3.1 CCIPSenderReceiver contract:

-We develop a CCIPSenderReceivercontract which is the entry for user to "bridge" their REG token from one chain to another chain
+We develop a CCIPSenderReceivercontract which is the entry for user to "bridge" their REG token from one chain to another chain.
+It has 2 main functionalities:

+- transferTokens for an user to transfer token from the source chain
+- ccipReceive to receive token minted on the destination chain, then transfer it to the user

 The contract includes: